rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 #### Access DB Connections

-The ODBC connection to Microsoft Access databases have some more restrictions.
-ETLBox is based .NET Core and will only support 64bit ODBC connections.
-You need also have Microsoft Access 64 bit installed.
-(The corresponding 64bit ODBC driver for Access can be download
+The ODBC connection to Microsoft Access databases have more restrictions.
+ETLBox is based .NET Core and will run in your application as dependency.
+It now depends if you compile your application with 32bit or 64bit (some version of .NET Core only support 64bit).
+You will need the right Microsoft Access driver installed - either 32bit or 64bit.
+You can only install the 32bit driver if you have a 32bit Access installed, and vice versa.
+Also, make sure to set up the correct ODBC connection (again, there is 64bit ODBC connection manager tool in windows and a 32bit).

+The corresponding 64bit ODBC driver for Access can be download
 Microsoft: [Microsoft Access Database Engine 2010 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=13255)

 To create a connection to an Access Database, use the `AccessOdbcConnectionManager` and an `OdbcConnectionString`.

 ```C#